bitpay/bitcore/README.md

 Contributions and suggestions are welcomed at [insight github repository](https://github.com/bitpay/insight).

-## Production environment

-[pm2](https://github.com/Unitech/pm2) cat be used to manage the NodeJS app in production:

-  $ npm install pm2 -g
-  $ pm2 start insight.js

-[forever] (https://github.com/nodejitsu/forever) can also be used for this purpose.

 ## DB storage requirement

 To store the blockchain and address related information, *insight* uses LevelDB.
 Two DBs are created: txs and blocks.
 By default these are stored on